Merry Christmas! It’s our first Christmas in Germany! We didn’t expect to be spending the holiday in a hotel, but there ya have it.

-Rather than snow or blustery winter weather, our first Christmas Eve in Nikolausberg was sunny and beautiful as we settled in at our new guesthouse at the Hotel Beckmann.
+Rather than snow or blustery winter weather, our first Christmas Eve in Nikolausberg was sunny and beautiful as we settled in at the Hotel Beckmann.

 With no particular plans to go out, I was looking forward to a quiet evening watching some of our favorite Christmas movies: The Grinch (mine) and A Christmas Story (Trav’s).